-EUROPEAN ELECTIONS 2024: THE CORDON SANITAIRE AND THE RIGHTWARD SHIFT Christin Tonne Postdoctoral Researcher at the Albert Hirschman Centre on Democracy Without a doubt, the June 2024 European elections marked a significant shift, with about a quarter of the newly elected members now coming from parties further to the right than the Christian Democrats.
+EUROPEAN ELECTIONS 2024: THE CORDON SANITAIRE AND THE RIGHTWARD SHIFT Christin Tonne Postdoctoral Researcher at the Albert Hirschman Centre on Democracy European elections marked a significant shift, with about a quarter of the newly elected members now coming from parties further to the right than the Christian Democrats.
 This is the most right-leaning Parliament in EU history, raising crucial questions: will the "cordon sanitaire" - an informal arrangement that blocks these parties from legislative influence - hold, or will centre-right parties begin to openly collaborate with the far right for greater political power?